Whopper Sacrifice

 Whopper Sacrifice was an advertising campaign by Burger King which was launched in January 2009.
-After unfriending 10 people on Facebook, people were eligible for a free Whopper by Burger King.
-Apparently, Burger King told them that they were worth “1/10th of a Whopper”.
-The app was disabled by Facebook.
+After unfriending 10 people on Facebook, participants became eligible for a free Whopper from Burger King.
+Sacrifices were made known via posts reading, “(Participant) sacrificed (victim) for a free Whopper.”
+The promotion was disabled by Facebook after 10 days.
 The campaign was developed by Crispin Porter + Bogusky.